-- 1. Locate the battery cover on the back of the diagnostic tool. - 2.
-Using a Phillips head screwdriver, remove the screw from the battery cover. - 3.
-Slide the battery cover off (use your fingers). - 4.
-Replace batteries with three AA-size batteries (for longer life, use Alkaline-type batteries). - 5.
-Reinstall the battery cover and screw on the back of the diagnostic tool.
+- 1. Locate the battery cover on the back of the Scan Tool. - 2.
+Slide the battery cover off (use your fingers). - 3.
+Replace batteries with three AA-size batteries (for longer life, use Alkaline-type batteries). - 4.
+Reinstall the battery cover on the back of the Scan Tool.